jrschmidt/go3-v/README.md

 View the app at `localhost:4533`.

 The Heroku online deployement of this app has been deactivated.
-A vercel deployement is currently being put together (Feb 2024).
+A Vercel deployement is currently being put together (Feb 2024).